aethe/midirect/README.md

 ## Tutorial

 Prepare a configuration file which specifies which MIDI signals are mapped to which keyboard keys.
-You can use the existing `./rsc/config.json` for inspiration.
+You can use the existing `./rsc/alphabet.json` or `./rsc/arrows.json` configs for inspiration.

 The content of the configuration file should be a JSON with two parameters: `notes` and `controls`.